ntefa/address_webhook/README.md

 ## Usage

-1. Rename .env.example to .env and provide your MongoDB credentials and information.
+1. Create an .env file with the instructions in Configuration.

 2. Start the application using Docker Compose: